mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ## Save money by offering flexibility

 Resist the temptation to demand constant availability and quick turnaround.
-Sure, it sounds great to have a writer at your beck and call that completes assignments within one business day, but that requirement limits the pool of writers and drives up their rates.
+Sure, it sounds great to have a writer at your beck and call, but that requirement limits the pool of writers and drives up their rates.

 Think about it from the writers' perspective.
 Freelancers juggle several clients at once.
-It's impossible to provide constant availability to all of them, so they either have to pass on jobs that require this or take those jobs only when the pay is extremely high.
+It's impossible to provide constant availability to all of them, so they either have to pass on jobs that require quick turnaround or take those jobs only when the pay is extremely high.

 Instead, offer writers as much flexibility as you can.
 Instead of imagining your ideal timing requirements, think about what you can live with.
 Can you tolerate a turnaround time of a week or more on assignments?
 If so, you'll save money and attract better candidates if you offer this flexibility.